hannalaakso/accessible-timeout-warning/README.md

 Timeout warning is a component that:

-Is shown after a period of inactivity
+- Is shown after a period of inactivity
-Warns users before a session timeout that they’re about to time out Allows users to extend their session
+- Warns users before a session timeout that they’re about to time out
+- Allows users to extend their session
-Offers alternate options if they don’t want to extend Requests user to take action and tells them how much time they have to do so Provides information to assistive technology so users with access needs are well supported
+- Offers alternate options if they don’t want to extend
+- Requests user to take action and tells them how much time they have to do so

-## Accessibility acceptance criteria - WIP
+- Provides information to assistive technology so users with access needs are well supported

 ## User story

 As an Assistive Technology (AT) user, I want to be informed that a modal dialog has opened, what its purpose is, and how to action / close it.

-## Acceptance criteria
+## Accessibility acceptance criteria

 The modal dialog must:
 1. Be focusable with a keyboard.
 (If an element eg. button triggers the dialog, that element must also be keyboard focusable.)